 Can anyone MOT a car?

 No, only trained staff who have been certified by VOSA can carry out the MOT test.
-All certified testers have a certificate that is be displayed in our reception area.
+Mot testers attend annual training and validation.

 What’s checked on a MOT?

 Below is a brief indication of what is checked on the Mot.

 The car battery must be secure and not show any signs of leaking.

 A brake performance test is carried out to check braking efficiency.

 An inspection is made of the body, chassis, engine mountings, seats and doors.
 All areas must be free from excessive corrosion and must not have any sharp edges that may cause injury.